If you are facing kidnapping charges, you need a criminal defence lawyer in Toronto to look at your case as soon as possible.

 The consequences for kidnapping can vary based on the circumstances of your case.
 As mentioned above, kidnapping is always an indictable offence, meaning it is a more serious crime that has more serious penalties.

 • Factual Innocence: This is when the facts and evidence do not support your involvement in the offence and is usually the strongest defence.
 This might involve challenging the identification process.
-For instance, you could have been identified as the perpetrator, mistakenly.
 To use this defence effectively, you will likely have to show evidence, like providing some sort of alibi to prove that you weren’t at the location of the crime when it was committed.

-• Lack of Mens Rea: To convict you of kidnapping, the Crown has to prove you intended to confine or imprison the alleged victim, send them out of the country, or hold them for ransom or service.
+• Lack of Mens Rea: To convict you of kidnapping, the Crown has to prove you intended to confine or imprison the alleged victim.
 If there is reasonable doubt about your intent to do those things, it will weaken the Crown’s case against you.

 • Mistaken Belief of Consent: If you genuinely (but mistakenly) believed the alleged victim consented to being moved, this can challenge the Crown’s case and potentially lead to a full defence.